• Skip to primary navigation

 I am allergic to shellfish, what can I use instead of oyster sauce?

-You can use an additional 1 Tbsp of soy sauce instead of the 1 ½ Tbsp of oyster sauce.
+You can use an additional 1 tablespoon of soy sauce instead of the 1 ½ tablespoon of oyster sauce.
 You can also buy vegetarian oyster sauce which is usually labeled as "vegetarian stir fry sauce" and it should have a similar consistency to oyster sauce.

 Can I change the amount of sugar in the marinade?